J. V. Cunningham: Life

 Cunningham was born in Cumberland, Maryland in 1911, the son of Irish Catholic parents.
 His father, James Joseph Cunningham, was a steam-shovel operator for a railroad who moved the family to Billings, Montana, and later to Denver, Colorado where Cunningham spent his youth.
 His mother was Anna Finan Cunningham.
+Cunningham's brother Maurice Patrick Cunningham (1913-1978) was also a noted classicist and authority on the Latin poets Ovid and Prudentius.
 Cunningham graduated from Regis High School in Denver 1927 at age fifteen, showing great skills in Latin and Greek.
 In high school, he first corresponded with Yvor Winters who was then a graduate student at Stanford University and who later became an influential poet and critic.

 The death of Cunningham's father in an accident and the family's resulting financial hardship prevented Cunningham from continuing immediately to college.
-He worked for a while as a "runner" for a brokerage house on the Denver Stock Exchange, where he personally witnessed two suicides in the days immediately following the October 29, 1929 stock market crash.
+He worked for a while as a "runner" for a brokerage house on the Denver Stock Exchange, where he personally witnessed two suicides in the days immediately following the October 29, 1929, stock market crash.

 With the onset of the Great Depression, he rode the rails from odd job to odd job, throughout the Western United States, including stints as a local newspaper reporter and a writer for trade publications such as Dry Goods Economist.
 In 1931, Cunningham again struck up a correspondence with Winters who offered him the opportunity to stay in a shed on Winters' property and to attend classes at Stanford University where Winters was teaching.
 Cunningham earned an A.B. in classics in 1934 and a Ph.D. in English in 1945—both from Stanford.

 During World War II, Cunningham taught mathematics to Air Force pilots.
-He later earned his living primarily by teaching English and writing at the University of Chicago, the University of Hawaii, Harvard University, the University of Virginia and Washington University in St. Louis.
+He later earned his living primarily by teaching English and writing at the University of Chicago, the University of Hawaiʻi, Harvard University, the University of Virginia and Washington University in St. Louis.
 He took a position at Brandeis University in 1953, soon after the school was founded, and taught there until he retired in 1980.
 As a teacher and critic, Cunningham often concentrated on Shakespeare and the English Renaissance, authoring works such as Woe or Wonder: The Emotional Effect of Shakespearean Tragedy.

 Cunningham was married three times including to the poet Barbara Gibbs in 1937 (divorced 1945), with whom he had a daughter, Cunningham's only child.
 He died of heart failure in Marlborough, Massachusetts, in 1985.

 He was the model for the book Stoner by John Williams.